The 1-day travelpass is not the only option for extensive traveling during one day.

 There is also a Saver Day Pass.
 This is a cheaper alternative, offering the same benefits, but it comes with some restrictions.

 Other than the 1-day travelpass, the Saver Day Pass is also available if don't have a Swiss Half Fare Card.
 The price is CHF 59 if you buy it one day before you travel, or CHF 106 if you do not have a Swiss Half Fare Card.
-However, if you purchase up to 30 days in advance, these prices drop to CHF 29 and CHF 52.
+However, if you purchase well in advance, these prices drop to CHF 29 and CHF 52.

 Saver Day Pass restrictions